markqvist/Sideband/README.md

 The program currently includes basic functionality for secure and independent communication, and many useful features are planned for implementation.
 Sideband is currently released as a beta version.
 Please help make all the functionality a reality by supporting the development with donations.

-If you'd rather want to use a terminal-based LXMF client, you may want to take a look at [Nomad Network](https://github.com/markqvist/nomadnet)
+Sideband works well with the terminal-based LXMF client [Nomad Network](https://github.com/markqvist/nomadnet), which allows you to easily host Propagation Nodes for your LXMF network, and more.

 If you want to help develop this program, get in touch.

-## How do I get started?
+## Installation

-You can download a pre-compiled APK for your Android device on the [latest release](https://github.com/markqvist/Sideband/releases/latest) page.
+For your Android devices, download an APK on the [latest release](https://github.com/markqvist/Sideband/releases/latest) page.

+A dmg file with a macOS app is also available on the  [latest release](https://github.com/markqvist/Sideband/releases/latest) page.
+You can also install via ``pip`` on macOS if you prefer.

-On Linux and macOS, you can install Sideband with ``pip``.
+Aditionally, you can install Sideband with ``pip`` on Linux and macOS:

 ```bash
 # Install Sideband and dependencies